Skip to content

 3. Create a summary document

-[Executes search_files tool]
+[Executes find_files_by_name tool]

 [Executes read_file tool for each result]